Stoon82/stoonie-testgame/_PROJECT REQUIREMENT DOCUMENTATION.md

 ### WorldManager.js
 - Manages environmental objects
 - Handles world generation and terrain management
+- **New**: Generates terrain mesh using a heightmap and applies textures with colored circles on a white background

 ### SelectionManager.js
 - Provides a unified selection system for game objects